These days, casinos usually offer four blackjack formats in the casino. 4 Casino Blackjack Formats – Which is Best For You? Let’s look at all four.

-CHECK THE PAYOFFS – “Given basic strategy for a single-deck game, the house edge is about 2.5 percent.
-If you got the full 3-2 payoff on blackjacks, it would be a 0.24 percent game, but even-money pays on two-card 21s add 2.27 percent to the house edge.
-That’s equivalent to a slot payback percentage of 97.5 percent, so yes, it’s a higher payback than on penny slots.
+CHECK THE PAYOFFS – “Given the basic strategy for a single-deck game, the house edge is about 2.5 percent.
+If you got the total 3-2 payoff on blackjacks, it would be a 0.24 percent game, but even money paid on two-card 21s adds 2.27 percent to the house edge.
+That’s equivalent to a slot payback percentage of 97.5 percent, so it’s a higher payback than on penny slots.
 Returns vary from game to game, casino to casino, and jurisdiction to jurisdiction, but penny slot paybacks almost always are less than 90 percent.

-FASTER PLAY – A word of caution: video blackjack plays a lot faster than table blackjack.
-The video game doesn’t need time for dealing cards with other players, settling bets, stacking chips in trays, buy-ins, and cash-outs of multiple players, shuffles, or cuts.
-As a video player, you can play just as fast as you can make decisions and hit the buttons.
-At a full table, you might play only 50 to 60 hands per hour.
-If you’re betting $10 a hand, you’re risking $500 to $600.
+FASTER PLAY – A word of caution: video blackjack plays much faster than table blackjack.
+The video game doesn’t need time to deal cards with other players, settle bets, stack chips in trays, buy-ins, cash-outs of multiple players, shuffles, or cuts.
+You can play as fast as possible as a video player, make decisions, and hit the buttons.
+You might play only 50 to 60 hands per hour at a full table.
+If you’re betting $10 a hand, you risk $500 to $600.
 At your video blackjack game, it’s easy to get in 500 hands per hour.
 Even with $1 bets, you’re betting $500 per hour.

 BAD VIDEO BLACKJACK MACHINES – BEWARE

 One more word of caution concerns IGT Multigame machines.
-Usually, this blackjack format earns the comps depends on the game with the tightest house edge.
-That includes the rest of the games on that machine-including the rest of VP, Keno, Slots, and yes, Blackjack.
+Usually, this blackjack format earns the comps depending on the game with the tightest house edge.
+That includes the rest of the games on that machine, including the rest of VP, Keno, Slots, and Blackjack.
 Find video blackjack on machines with poorer VP paytables to ensure the highest amount of earning comps.

 ADVANTAGES TO PLAYING LIVE BLACKJACK